 Blake Court Facilities

 Blake Court has a communal lounge that is the hub of many of its social activities.
 Morning coffee and afternoon tea are served on a daily basis together with weekly events from whist to keep fit.
 The Court Manager will be able to provide a copy of the monthly social programme.
-There is a television (not sure that all of the Courts have a TV yet) and dvd player as well as a stereo providing Owners with the opportunity to enjoy film, concerts and musical evenings.
 The Court also features a hobbies room where Owners can take part in a number of activities including board games, card games, art and craft.
 The hobbies room is also used for meetings of either the Court management company or local clubs and societies of which Owners are members.

 Blake Court has its own communal restaurant/dining room that provides a substantial meal every day, usually at lunchtime.
 Meals are not included in the service charge but are available at cost to all Owners.
 Meals will be taken on a tray to anyone who has requested one and is too unwell to leave their apartment.
 Guests are always welcome and any special dietary requirements are catered for.
 Evening meals and themed dinners are regularly held at the Court and light suppers can be arranged if requested.